massgov/mayflower-patternlab/styleguide/source/_patterns/02-molecules/press-status-with-overflow.md

 This is a variant of the [Press Status](./?p=molecules-press-status) pattern showing how it looks on a two column template

 ### How to generate
-* Place the pattern in the Page Content column of a Two Column template.
+* Place the pattern in the Page Content column of a Right Rail template.